 “It proves incontestably, that the judiciary is beyond comparison the weakest of the three departments of power; that it can never attack with success either of the other two; and that all possible care is requisite to enable it to defend itself against their attacks.” —Alexander Hamilton

-In light of the death of Ruth Bader Ginsberg, all eyes have again turned to the Supreme Court.
+In light of recent era-changing Court rulings, all eyes have again turned to the Supreme Court.
 According to most Americans, the Court’s power is unquestioned and final.
 Americans understand the Supreme Court to be the “final court of review”.

 There is no higher power to appeal to, right?
-Votes for the president are weightier because of the potential Supreme Court Justices who may be appointed.
+Even votes for the president are weightier because of the potential Supreme Court Justices who may be appointed.

 Here’s a quote that sums up how people view the Supreme Court: “While Supreme Court nominations may not be the most headline-grabbing stories that come out of a presidency, they probably should be.
 With Supreme Court justices serving for life and having significant power in interpreting laws that affect our daily lives, the importance of Court appointments cannot be overstated.”